malsaraa/malsara0791/README.md

 </a>
 <br><br>
 <h5>
-  I'm Dulana, a Controls Engineer by day, an academic researcher by night! <br>Check out the repos for my research work related to MPSoCs and FPGAs.
+  I'm Dulana, and I'm great at googling things!

 </h5>